CancerRxGene/gdsctools/doc/source/index.rst

     gdsc.set_cancer_type('breast')
     df = gdsc.anova_one_drug_one_feature(1047, 'TP53_mut', show=True)

-The :attr:`df` is a dataframe that contains information explained in :ref:`regression`.
+The :attr:`df` object returned in the last statement is a dataframe that contains information explained in :ref:`regression` section.

 .. seealso:: For more examples and explanations, please visit
-    the :ref:`quickstart` section.
+    the :ref:`anova_partone` section.

 .. index:: warnings